AAwhittier/data-structures/LINKEDLIST/llist.md

 by looking at the structure of a linked list to see how it is organized.
 ## Anatomy of a Linked List
 Every linked list knows where it starts and where ends.
 This is important since if we do not have this information the list can not be accessed.
+Given a high level view of their structure they can appear quite catlike.
 Consider the following diagram:

 ![List Structure](catanatomy.jpg)
 [1](#Sources)

-We call the beginning of the list the 'head' and the end of the list the 'tail'.
+We call the beginning of the linked list the 'head' and the end of the list the 'tail'.
 In between each of these resides the bulk of the linked list, organized into what we call nodes.
 Each of these nodes located between the head and the tail store both the value and the address of the next node.
 Note that both